sphinx-doc/sphinx/doc/usage/configuration.rst

 .. confval:: linkcheck_warn_redirects

-   If true, emit a warning when redirection detected on checking hyperlinks.
+   If true, emits a warning when the response for a hyperlink is a redirect.
    It's useful to detect unexpected redirects under :option:`the warn-is-error mode <sphinx-build -W>`.
 Default is ``False``.